10 Ways to Improve Circulation at Home

 2. Quit Smoking

 As I’m sure you know, smoking is bad for your health.
 We always hear about smoking as it relates to our lungs, but did you know it can also cause your ankles and feet to swell from poor circulation?
-As you continue to smoke, blood vessels narrow, limiting arterial blood flow and causing a dramatic decrease in the oxygen and nutrients able to reach your cells, this in turn, can cause swelling in your feet and ankles.
+As you continue to smoke, blood vessels narrow, limiting arterial blood flow and causing a dramatic decrease in the oxygen and nutrients able to reach your cells, which in turn, can cause swelling in your feet and ankles.
 Speak with your primary care physician about the best way for you to quit smoking.
 Some options include hypnotherapy, nicotine patches, herbal cigarettes or possibly just quitting cold turkey!

 A great way to improve circulation in the feet and body is to do some light stretches every day.
 Stretching can be done while sitting down as well as standing and improves blood circulation.
-Not only can it help with your circulation, it can also help enhance your mood and even increase your flexibility.
+Not only can it help with your circulation, but it can also help enhance your mood and even increase your flexibility.
 Who knows, you may even learn to do a backbend!

 It is easy to forget about our posture as we move throughout the day, however, proper posture when sitting and standing can actually help improve circulation.
 Do you have a habit of crossing your legs over your knees?
 Does it feel more comfortable to have your feet off the ground?
 If so, you are not alone!
 Unfortunately, the pressure put in a single location on the leg when crossing your legs can actually impede blood flow in your circulatory system.
-Try instead, to use a footrest, or focus on keep your shoulders back and your feet flat on the floor.
+Try instead, to use a footrest, or focus on keeping your shoulders back and your feet flat on the floor.

 Not only can proper posture help with circulation, but did you know that research has shown that proper posture can also help with better breathing because you are able to deeply fill your lungs, improve your mood, optimize digestion, reduce headaches, and even help prevent backaches and muscular pain?
 Who knew!?